anecdotes, C.G. Jung, Celebrations, Funny stories

 Here’s the promised second part to my birthday post, for those who are interested.
 I know there are at least a couple of folks reading, so I will continue onward.

-After our disappointing look at the Bear Park, which denied us any views of bears, we decided to continue our walk along the Aare River.
+After our disappointing look at the Bear Pit, which denied us any views of bears, we decided to continue our walk along the Aare River.
 That turned out to be a good decision.
-As one leaves the Bear Park area, there’s a beautiful shady trail right next to the river.
+As one leaves the Bear Pit area, there’s a beautiful shady trail right next to the river.
 Once we walked under the trees, the temperature dropped noticeably, and there were lovely views of the river.

 I didn’t know it at the time, but I totally could have gone swimming.
 I wished I had worn a bathing suit under my clothes, because the water was very inviting.
 I saw a lot of people who were enjoying the swift current while riding on tubes or little inflatable boats.
 Some people swam.